Bayesian Modeling and Estimation of Linear Time-Varying Systems using Neural Networks and Gaussian Processes: Introduction

 \section{Introduction}

-Linear Time-Variant (LTV) systems are fundamental to modeling dynamic processes in fields ranging from geophysics and communications to control theory \citep{Kozachek2024, Lin2020}.
+Linear Time-Varying (LTV) systems are fundamental to modeling dynamic processes in fields ranging from geophysics and communications to control theory \citep{Kozachek2024, Lin2020, Bensen2007}.
 Unlike their time-invariant counterparts, an LTV system's behavior is described by an impulse response, $h(t, \tau)$, that changes over time, posing significant challenges for analysis and estimation \citep{Kailath1962, Bello1963}.
 The task of identifying $h(t, \tau)$ from input-output data is a severely ill-posed inverse problem, as one must infer a function of two variables from one-dimensional time series \citep{Aubel2015}.
 This work introduces a Bayesian framework for modeling such systems, where the inherent uncertainty and time-varying nature are captured probabilistically.

 Our central approach is to treat the impulse response itself as a stochastic process.
 We reparameterize the LTV impulse response into two components: a deterministic posterior mean, which represents the system's average behavior conditioned on observations, and a zero-mean stochastic process, which captures the random fluctuations or innovations.
 This decomposition, $h = \mu + \mathcal{E}$, provides a powerful and generalizable modeling framework.
 It allows us to unify the description of a wide spectrum of system behaviors, from purely deterministic systems to fully random ones, under a single probabilistic lens.
+The decomposition itself is not mathematically novel once a law over $h$ is specified; rather, the contribution here is to adopt it explicitly as a posterior representation for LTV system identification.
+More concretely, the contributions of this paper are: a posterior interpretation of stochastic impulse-response models for system identification; the LTIE-law viewpoint for inference over deterministic but unknown LTI systems; practical variational estimators for LTI and LTV impulse-response regression; and synthetic demonstrations of uncertainty-aware estimation in single-observation deconvolution, ambient noise tomography, and continuously varying LTV settings.